mikk22/iOSAssessment/README.md

 Once you've activated your key, you're ready to roll.

 ```
-If you have any issue getting the API Key, please contact us, and we will provide you one.
+If you have any issues getting the API Key, please contact us, and we will provide you with one.
 ```

-* Check out the [Best Buy Api Documentation](https://developer.bestbuy.com/documentation) to know how to get the information this test requires.
+* Check out the [Best Buy Api Documentation](https://developer.bestbuy.com/documentation) to learn how to get the information this test requires.

 ## Procedure